Jacqueline Woodson is the 2018-2019 National Ambassador for Young People’s Literature

 Ada Ruth’s mama must go away to Chicago to work, leaving Ada Ruth and Grandma behind.
 It’s war time, and women are needed to fill the men’s jobs.
 As winter sets in, Ada Ruth and her grandma keep up their daily routine, missing Mama all the time.
 They find strength in each other, and a stray kitten even arrives one day to keep them company, but nothing can fill the hole Mama left.
 Every day they wait, watching for the letter that says Mama will be coming on home soon.
 Set during World War II, Coming On Home Soon has a timeless quality that will appeal to all who wait and hope.

 Jacqueline Woodson is the 2018-2019 National Ambassador for Young People’s Literature.
-She received the 2018 Astrid Lindgren Memorial Award and the 2018 Children’s Literature Legacy Award, and is the 2014 National Book Award winner for her New York Times bestselling memoir Brown Girl Dreaming, which was also a recipient of the Coretta Scott King Award and the NAACP Image Award, and was named a Newbery Honor Book… More about Jacqueline Woodson
+She received the 2018 Astrid Lindgren Memorial Award and the 2018 Children’s Literature Legacy Award, and is the 2014 National Book Award Winner for her New York Times bestselling memoir Brown Girl Dreaming, which was also a recipient of… More about Jacqueline Woodson

 * “Woodson and Lewis tell a moving historical story of longing and separation.
 [The] period and place are wonderfully specific; the yearning is timeless.”—Booklist, starred review

-“Perfectly matched words and illustrations masterfully bring to life all the emotions that the girl is experiencing as she, her grandmother, and a stray kitten that has come to stay all try to comfort and console one another.”—School Library Journal
+* “Perfectly matched words and illustrations masterfully bring to life all the emotions that the girl is experiencing as she, her grandmother, and a stray kitten that has come to stay all try to comfort and console one another.”—School Library Journal, starred review